satishsalyal/Foundations-of-Data-Science/role_data_Science.md

 By analyzing operational data, businesses can **identify bottlenecks, streamline processes, and cut costs**, resulting in higher **productivity** and **efficiency**.

 **Examples:**
-- 🚚 **UPS** uses its ORION system to optimize delivery routes, saving millions annually by reducing fuel consumption.
+- 🚚 **Uber** uses its Data analysis system to optimize delivery routes, saving millions annually by reducing fuel consumption.
 - 🚆 **Siemens** applies predictive maintenance on trains to anticipate failures, reducing downtime and extending equipment lifespan.

 ---